 I am often asked by parents, “When is a good time for my child to start music lessons?” and I always answer, “Right now.”
 There are so many amazing ways in which music can help your child’s development because it simultaneously involves the logical and creative sides of the brain.
 When a baby experiences musical activities, it will have fun while learning movement and co-ordination and, at the same time, the brain awakens to language, counting and repetition.
 Later on, when your child begins socialising more, music features in group situations, like birthday parties, where they will learn about self-confidence, physical movement, taking turns and listening to others’ ideas.

-(See the Ages and Stages box for more detailed information on classes for your child.)
+(See down below for more detailed information on classes for your child.)

 Once on a musical pathway, one of the hardest things is keeping a child practising, especially when they have many other extra-curricular things on the go.
 This is most easily achieved by establishing regular practice times and by ensuring the music they are playing stimulates them.
 I think of it like a motor-race: the lessons are the pit-stops, but the real skills are learnt by actually doing it.
 Yes, it’s repetitive, but it’s what works.
 (Rewards are always a good incentive!)